zacheller/zscaler_audit_report/README.md

 # Description

 The Zscaler Internet Access (ZIA) audit report script uses Zscaler's Cloud Service API to download an audit log report for a specified timeframe and saves the response in CSV format.
-With the `-d` or `--default` flag, the script will create an audit log report for the 24 hours previous to script execution.
+With the `-5` or `-24` flag, the script will create an audit log report for the 5 minutes or 24 hours previous to script execution.
+Moreover, the script can also send audit scripts to a sys log server specified.

 > It is recommended to retrieve the API key, username, and password from a password management system via API.

 ---